rudevdr/grdl/README.md

 ## What script does?

-Bash script to automatically build and install android apk from a gradle based project.
+Linux/Unix Shell script to automatically build and install android apk from a gradle based project.

-Shell script to download an android project from repo and build debug apk and install in android device via adb.
+Also it can download android project from github repository and builds the debug apk and then install it in android device via adb.

 *This is just a simple script which install debug apk obtained by running ./gradlew script of the project.
 If there is exception in building which doesn't produce apk, then you have to handle the exception and rerun the script.*